pgarco/llm-PhotoFinish/README.md

 ### View Results

 Results will be saved in a CSV file located in the results/ folder.
-By default, the file is named combined_results.csv.

 ---